twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

-# Where attn Sits Next to Avici, Pye, Wildcat, Altitude, 3Jane, Xitadel, Colossus, and Klarna + Tempo
+# Where attn Sits Next to Avici, Slash, Pye, Wildcat, Altitude, 3Jane, Xitadel, Colossus, and Klarna + Tempo

 attn is easier to understand when seen next to other projects that work on credit, yield, and onchain underwriting.

 Especially relevant points of comparison:

 - **Avici.money** – internet banking for people
+- **Slash** – business banking, corporate cards, and Global USD accounts for entities
 - **Pye.fi** – structured markets for staking yield
 - **Wildcat.finance** – undercollateralised credit markets for vetted borrowers
 - **Altitude (Squads.xyz)** – stablecoin business accounts and treasury